 Summary and conclusions

-- Rosy retrospection can be beneficial, when it helps you cope with past events, create happy memories for yourself, or push yourself to take positive risks.
-However, it can be detrimental if it means that you fail to learn from your past mistakes, since this can hinder your personal development, and cause you to place yourself in negative situations that you should avoid.
+- Rosy retrospection can be beneficial, such as when it helps you cope with past events, create happy memories, and push yourself to engage in new experiences, but it can also be problematic, such as when it causes you to fail to learn from past mistakes.